spinicist/riesling/CONTRIB.md

 ## Asking Questions / Reporting Bugs

-If you have general questions about how to use QUIT programs, you can either open an [issue](https://github.com/spinicist/riesling/issues).
+If you have general questions about how to use RIESLING programs, you can either open an [issue](https://github.com/spinicist/riesling/issues).

 If you think you have found a bug, then opening a Github issue is the preferred avenue.
 Please check whether an identical or similar issue already exists first.
 When opening a new issue, please give as much information as you can, including
 - The version of riesling you are using.
 Either give the version number if you downloaded the binaries, or a branch/git commit id if you compiled from source.